Doumham-Armah/AppleHealthAnalysis/readme.md

 3. Scroll down and tap on **Export All Health Data**

 ## Choose a variable that matters to you
 You can investigate how and why your BodyMass changes over the time.
-In this project I found out I only had 5 data points for my weight which meant I could not really work with my weight.
+In this project I found out I only had 5 data points for my weight which meant I could not really work with it.
 Instead I chose to look at my **HeartRate** and **RestingHeartRate** since these are direct measures of a person's fitness level.
 That is, the fitter a person is the lower the avg heart rate.
 It was exciting especially gievn the fact that I started my weight loss journy on Nov 2020.

 ## Results
 I found out that my avg heart rate dropped from 90+ bpm to 78 bpm.
 This is an eye opening hard proof of my fitness tranformation.